Trump Questions Integrity of Kavanaugh Accuser Over Sex Assault Allegations

 - Contact Us

-U.S. President Donald Trump questioned the integrity of the woman who accused Supreme Court nominee Brett Kavanaugh of sexual assault years ago, posting Friday on Twitter that “if the attack … was as bad as she says, charges would have been immediately filed” with police.
+U.S. President Donald Trump questioned the integrity of the women who accused his Supreme Court nominee, Brett Kavanaugh, of sexual assault years ago, posting Friday on Twitter that “if the attack … was as bad as she says, charges would have been immediately filed” with police.

 Trump also accused “radical left wing politicians” of attacking Kavanaugh, who Christine Blasey Ford said sexually assaulted her at a house party 36 years ago.

-Lawyers for Ford said she wanted to testify before a Senate panel next week, but only if her safety was ensured.
+Lawyers for Ford say she wants to testify before a Senate panel next week, but only if her safety is ensured.

-Attorney Debra Katz said her client had received death threats, and that Ford and her family had been forced out of their California home.
+Attorney Debra Katz said her client has gotten death threats, and Ford and her family have been forced out of their California home.

-Committee Chairman Chuck Grassley, an Iowa Republican, had scheduled a hearing for next Monday for both Ford and Kavanaugh to appear in public to tell their stories.
+Committee chairman Chuck Grassley, a Republican, has scheduled a hearing for next Monday for both Ford and Kavanaugh to appear in public to tell their stories.

 But Katz wrote that “Monday’s date is not possible and the committee’s insistence that it occur then is arbitrary in any event.”

-Katz said Ford’s “strong preference” was that “a full investigation” be completed before she testifies.
+Katz said Ford’s “strong preference” is that “a full investigation” be completed before she testifies.
 She had earlier called for the FBI to probe the charges against Kavanaugh.

-Late Thursday, the White House released a letter from Kavanaugh to Grassley in which he said he wanted to tell his side in a Monday hearing.
+Late Thursday, the White House released a letter from Kavanaugh to Grassley in which he said he wants to tell his side in a Monday hearing.

 “I will be there.
 I continue to want a hearing as soon as possible so that I can clear my name,” he wrote.

-Media reports said Kavanaugh had also received what law enforcement officials said were credible death threats.
+Media reports say Kavanaugh has also received what law enforcement officials say are credible death threats.

 Trump chose Kavanaugh to fill the vacancy on the Supreme Court created by the retirement of Justice Anthony Kennedy.

-His approval by the Judiciary Committee and the Republican-majority Senate appeared to be a near certainty until The Washington Post published its interview with Ford, who is now a California psychology professor.
+His approval by the Judiciary Committee and the Republican-majority Senate appeared to be an almost certainty until The Washington Post published its interview with Ford, who is now a California psychology professor.

 She alleged a “stumbling drunk” 17-year-old Kavanaugh sexually assaulted her at a Maryland house party in 1982 when both were in high school.